eyeco/cvglTemplate/README.md

 # cvglTemplate
 template for c++ applications combining OpenGL and OpenCV

-NOTE: wip, descrioption will follow
+NOTE: wip, description will follow

 ## Prerequisites